Tanish866/emergency_flood_response/server/README.md

 - No pagination on list endpoints (`GET /shelters`, `GET /rescue-teams`, admin lists) — acceptable at demo scale, not at city scale.
 - No automated CI pipeline is included; test execution is manual (`npm test`).
 - Human-in-the-loop is enforced by role checks, not by workflow design beyond that — a compromised ADMIN account could still patch shelters/roads/teams directly, as documented, since that authority is intentionally given to admins.

+## 23. Frontend-Driven Additions

+Added on top of the original architecture to support a frontend UI mockup.
+Same conventions throughout: `{success, message, data}` response shape, `routes → controllers → services → models`, role-guarded, versioned under `/api/v1`.

+### 23.1 Rescue Team History & Stats

+- `GET /rescue-teams/me/requests` 🔒 (RESCUE_TEAM) — the authenticated team's help requests (any status), most recent first, via `rescue.service.js#getTeamRequestHistory`.
+- `GET /rescue-teams/me/stats` 🔒 (RESCUE_TEAM) — `{ requestsToday, completedToday, inProgress }` for the current calendar day (server local time, midnight cutoff), via `rescue.service.js#getTeamStatsToday`.
+- Both resolve "the authenticated team" the same way the existing status/location endpoints already did: match `RescueTeam.contact` to the JWT's email.

+### 23.2 Notifications Persistence

+- `Notification` model extended with `link` (existing `type`/`data`/`isRead`/`userId`/`title`/`message` fields kept — `type` and `data` predate this change and stayed for backward compatibility).
+- `GET /notifications` 🔒, `PATCH /notifications/:id/read` 🔒, `PATCH /notifications/read-all` 🔒 — all scoped to the requester's own `userId`; reading or marking another user's notification returns `404`, not another user's data.
+- `notification.service.js#notifyRoleAndEmit` is the mechanism that keeps broadcasts persisted: it looks up every active user in a role, bulk-inserts one `Notification` each, then emits the socket event to the role's room.
+Used for admin/user-facing broadcasts (help-request creation, road/shelter/rescue-team/risk-zone changes).
+Single-recipient events (`rescueAssigned`, status changes) already went through the pre-existing `notifyAndEmit`, unchanged.

+### 23.3 Rescue Team Vehicle Info

+- `RescueTeam` schema gained `vehicleType`, `vehicleName`, `fuelLevel` (0–100, optional).
+No new endpoint — every existing rescue-team response (list, get-by-id, nearby, admin update) already returns the full document, so these fields show up automatically. `PATCH /admin/rescue-teams/:id` already forwards `req.body` straight to the updater, so admins can set them without any additional wiring.

+### 23.4 Team Chat

+- New `Message` model: `teamId`, `senderRole` (`CONTROL_ROOM` | `RESCUE_TEAM`), `senderName`, `text`, timestamps.
+- `POST /teams/:teamId/messages` 🔒, `GET /teams/:teamId/messages` 🔒 — restricted to ADMIN (any team, posts as `CONTROL_ROOM`) or the matching `RESCUE_TEAM` account (only their own `teamId`, posts as `RESCUE_TEAM`); anyone else gets `403`.
+- On send, `newTeamMessage` is emitted to both `team:<teamId>` (that team's own sockets) and `role:ADMIN` (every connected admin/control-room socket) — so a control room dashboard watching all teams and a single team's own app both update live.
+- Rescue-team sockets join `team:<teamId>` automatically on connection (`sockets/rescue.socket.js`), resolved the same way as the REST layer.

+### 23.5 Shelter Risk-Zone Label

+- `Shelter` schema gained an optional `riskZoneId` (ref `RiskZone`).
+- Every shelter read path (`GET /shelters`, `GET /shelters/:id`, `GET /shelters/nearby`, `GET /shelters/recommended`, and the admin update response) now includes a computed `riskLevel` field: if `riskZoneId` is set, that zone's `riskLevel` is used directly; otherwise the shelter's location is checked against all `RiskZone` geometries via `$geoIntersects`, and the highest-`riskScore` intersecting zone's level is used. `riskLevel` is `null` when neither applies — never fabricated.

+### 23.6 Live Rescue Team Location for Tracking

+- `PATCH /rescue-teams/location` — unchanged request/response shape — now also emits `teamLocationUpdated` to the citizen who owns the team's `currentRequest` (if any), with `{ teamId, helpRequestId, coordinates }`, so a tracking screen updates without polling.
+If the team has no active request, nothing extra is emitted.
+- **Bug found and fixed while wiring this up:** the pre-existing "notify the assigned team of a new request" logic (in `helpRequest.service.js`, on request creation and on reassignment-after-reject) was calling `emitToUser(team._id, ...)` — but sockets only join rooms keyed by the *User*'s id, never the `RescueTeam` document's id, so that event was silently reaching nobody since the very first version of this backend.
+Fixed by routing it through the new `emitToTeam(teamId, ...)` helper and the `team:<teamId>` room instead.
+Worth knowing if your frontend was ever wondering why rescue teams never got a live ping for new assignments — that's why, and it's fixed now.